harsh699/Devanagari-recognition/README.md

 # Steps to run this example
-1. Load the training model.ipynb and modelcode.ipynb into jupyter notebook using anaconda in your device.
+1. Load the Training model.ipynb and modelcode.ipynb into jupyter notebook using anaconda in your device.
 2.